-As defined in the HDCA.
+^{} As defined in the HDCA.
 Some losses to rural capacity are offset (to a greater degree) by increases to urban capacity.
 I.e. there is a net increase in total district capacity.
-M.E has not updated these estimates of capacity to account for Proposed, Approved or Active Rural Building Platforms that have since been built upon.

 Source: QLDC, M.E

+^{} M.E has not updated these estimates of capacity to account for Proposed, Approved or Active Rural Building Platforms that have since been built upo